 To understand the treatment it is necessary to give a brief summary of how the kidney’s work.

 - Kidneys help control blood pressure by releasing an enzyme called renin.
 When blood pressure drops and kidneys don’t receive enough blood, renin is released; causing blood vessels to contract (tighten).
-When blood vessels contract, blood pressure goes up.
+When the blood vessels contract, blood pressure goes up.

 - Kidneys filter waste products and excess water from the blood.
 The cleaned blood stays in the body and the waste products leave the body in urine.